speculatrix/tvh_epg/README.md

 a link to click to play the channel.

 I expect to add more features to make it more useful...
 I'd be grateful for any help I can get!
+See the ROADMAP for plans and changes.

 ## installation